Housing Options Helping You Choose the Right Housing Option for You!

 DIS Housing Policies

 Please make yourself familiar with the various DIS Housing Policies.
-In addition to dividing students from the same university, DIS also does not permit students to request a specific roommate or to request to live in a particular building/location.
+DIS does not permit you to request a specific roommate or to request to live in a particular building/location.

 Finding Out About Your Housing Placement

 Around 10 days prior to arrival, you will receive the housing placement and the exact address.
 DIS puts a lot of effort in making the right housing match for you.
-This is why it is extremely important that you provide correct and detailed information on the online registration My Housing form, as early as possible.
+This is why it is extremely important that you provide correct and detailed information on the My Housing form as early as possible.

 Getting Oriented To Your Housing